corrscope/corrscope/docs/index.md

 ### (Optional) Post Triggering

+If post triggering is enabled:
+- We recalculate the `post mean` of data around our new `position` value.
+If `position` is a good trigger position (and there are no nearby discontinuities like note changes), then `post mean` should be stable and not jitter.
-If post triggering is enabled, the post trigger is called with `position` and returns a new `position`, which overwrites the original variable.
+- The post trigger is called with `position` and returns a new `position`, which overwrites the original variable.

+#### Zero Crossing Trigger

+Setting Post Trigger to "Zero Crossing Trigger" causes corrscope to "slide" towards edges.
+The maximum distance per frame is determined by GUI `Post Trigger Radius` (in samples).

+- Grab some new data around `position`.
+Subtract `post mean` from the new data.
+- If the data is positive, search left for a rising edge.
+If the data is negative, search right for a rising edge.
+- If no edge is found within `Post Trigger Radius` samples, return `position` ± `Post Trigger Radius`.

 ### Updating Buffer